 There are many who claim the name of Jesus and know nothing concerning the Kingdom of God and its government.
 They give from their wealth and not from their faith in the King.
 My wife and I make it our priority to be led by our Governor—the Holy Spirit—concerning giving.
 We don’t give out of habit, obligation or manipulation.
 We give according to His leading.

 Here is an excellent model of Kingdom giving: All the believers were united in heart and mind.
 And they felt that what they owned was not their own, so they shared everything they had.
 The apostles testified powerfully to the resurrection of the Lord Jesus, and God’s great blessing was upon them all.
 There were no needy people among them, because those who owned land or houses would sell them and bring the money to the apostles to give to those in need.

 For instance, there was Joseph, the one the apostles nicknamed Barnabas (which means “Son of Encouragement”).
 He was from the tribe of Levi and came from the island of Cyprus.
 He sold a field he owned and brought the money to the apostles.
 Acts 4:32-37 NLT

 The people realized that everything belonged to the King.
 This is the message that Jesus lived and taught while He was here on earth.
 Notice, there wasn’t any lack among the Lord God’s people.

 Allow yourself to be led by the Holy Spirit to eliminate being deceived and giving to dishonest individuals and organizations.
 Many mistakes may be avoided if we would just talk to the Father and listen to the Holy Spirit in all of our life decisions.
 And always remember what the Master teacher has said.
 Often we listen, learn, but do not put these teachings into action.

-Remember, your faith in His Word is your greatest asset in His Kingdom.
+Remember, your faith in the Lord God’s Word is your greatest asset in the Kingdom.